Heaven (Niall Horan song): Music video

 On 17 February 2023, Horan released a lyric video to "Heaven", which was produced by Katie Temkin.
 On 24 February 2023, the official music video was released online.
 The video was directed by Dylan Knight.
 Drummer Emilia Schmier features throughout.
+The video shows Horan and Schmier playing in a room made out of red curtains; after the first chorus, Horan enters a door to a crowded party where young women dressed as nuns are seen amongst the crowd.
+The video alternates between the two settings.
+During the bridge of the song the room the party was in is empty and the walls pull away to reveal an outdoor setting with flowers and rolling hills.

 Chart performance

-One week after the single's release, "Heaven" debuted at number 4 on the Irish singles chart, Horan's highest charting single in the country since 2017's "Slow Hands".
-In the United Kingdom, the single debuted at number 18, peaking one week later at number 16.
+One week after the single's release, "Heaven" debuted at number 4 on the Irish singles chart, Horan's highest-charting single in the country since 2017's "Slow Hands".
+In the United Kingdom, the single debuted at number 18, peaking one week later at number 16, and went on to spend 12 weeks in the UK Top 40.
 In the Netherlands Heaven debuted at number 26.
+And after 13 weeks it reached number 8.
 In Sweden, "Heaven" debuted at number 54 on that country's singles chart.
 In the United States, it debuted at number 63 on the Billboard Hot 100 and peaked at number 62.
 In Australia, the single peaked at number 30 on the country's ARIA Chart.

 One week after the single's release, the UK's Official Charts Company reported "Heaven" peaked at number 2 on the Official Trending Chart.